greenelab/deep-review/sections/04_study.md

 One of the first techniques of *de novo* genome binning used self-organizing maps, a type of NN [@tag:Abe].
-Essinger et al. used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than K-means.
+Essinger et al. used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than K-means [@tag:Essinger2010_taxonomic].
 However, other methods based on interpolated Markov models [@tag:Salzberg] have performed better than these early genome binners.
 Neural networks can be slow, and therefore, have had limited use for reference-based taxonomic classification, with TAC-ELM [@tag:TAC-ELM] being the only NN-based algorithm to taxonomically classify massive amounts of metagenomic data.
 Also, neural networks can fail to perform if there are not enough training examples, which is the case with taxonomic classification (since only ~10% of estimated species have been sequenced).
 An initial study successfully applied neural networks to taxonomic classification of 16S rRNA genes, with convolutional networks providing about 10% accuracy genus-level improvement over RNNs and even random forests [@tag:Mrzelj].
 However, this study performed 10-fold cross-validation on only 3000 sequences.

 Neural network uses for classifying phenotype from microbial composition are just beginning.
 A standard multi-layer perceptron (MLP) was able to classify